ratatui/ratatui-website/src/concepts/rendering-under-the-hood.md

 })
 ```

+Before a new `Frame` is constructed, Ratatui wipes the current buffer clean.
+Because of this, when
-It's also important to note that each time an application calls `terminal.draw()` it must draw all
+an application calls `terminal.draw()` it must draw all the widgets it expects to be rendered to the
-the widgets it expects to be rendered to the terminal, and not just a part of the frame.
+terminal, and not just a part of the frame.
+The diffing algorithm in Ratatui ensures efficient
+writing to the terminal screen.

 ## Conclusion